phreborn/MLCAF/Tutorial/TQFolder.md

 > Task: Add a `print` statement such that the animals folder is printed before the reptiles are added.
-The printout should contain all tags an all sub folders.
+The printout should contain all tags an all sub folders (except the ones of the reptiles).

 ## $printline
-The `printline` function print its argument when the text file is loaded.
-This is useful for debugging complex TQFolder definitions.
+The `printline` function print its argument onto the command line when the text file is loaded.
+This is useful, for example, to debug complex TQFolder definitions.

 <!-- write printline.tqfolder -->
 ```